robriks/HuskyCoin/README.md

 Your Ethereum address (a long string of hexadecimal digits, 0->9 & a->f, which starts with 0x and can be represented by a .eth domain) is your public-facing account where you can store any tokens on the network.
 This includes cryptos like $ETH, which is the base layer token of the Ethereum blockchain which is responsible for securing the network, maintaining the ever-changing state of the global computer known as the Ethereum Virtual Machine (EVM for short), and paying for computations known as transactions in the form of gas.
 We'll cover gas a bit more later, but basically you must pay $ETH for every transaction you make, with more computation-intensive transactions costing more gas.

-Think of your Ethereum address as your on-chain bank account.
-Except it kicks your bank's ass because:

-1. Current interest rates on US dollar tokens like USDC/GUSD/USDT are anywhere from 3-8% APY, 300 times higher than your savings account.
-That's just stablecoins (aka crypto dollars), too!
-Staking $ETH for example earns you 4.5% APY denominated in $ETH, which can appreciate further as demand for Web3 increases. :D

-2. Crypto wallets are self-custodial, meaning you AND ONLY YOU CONTROL your funds, 24/7.
-None of that 3-5 business day, Mon-Fri 9-5, credit check/transfer limit bullshit.
-If you haven't yet noticed, a checking/savings account is fundamentally an UNSECURED loan of YOUR money that your bank takes to fund mortgages and other risky ventures that earn them 5-20% using YOUR money.
-Then they pay you 0.03% interest, hoard all the profits for themselves, and maybe even cause a world economic recession a la 2008!
-But I digress... ;P

-3. Ethereum addresses support much more than just money.
-Dollars are cool and all but you can also store and stake fungible tokens called ERC20s.
-Some popular examples include $USDC, $DAI, Shiba Inu $SHIB, UniSwap $UNI, Chainlink $LINK, Wrapped Bitcoin $WBTC, Polygon $MATIC, you get the point.

-4. You can even store non-fungible tokens, NFTs for short, which are provably unique tokens that can do basically anything a computer can.
-Most people associate NFTs with digital art, but that barely touches the surface of what NFTs are capable of.
-They can represent physical-world objects, serve as concert tickets, work as club memberships, stream music, or even contain marriage certificates.
-Yes, people have gotten married on-chain on Ethereum.
-I plan to!
-Tokens (fungible and non-fungible) are a vital primitive of the Ethereum protocol- tokens are to Web3 as websites are to the TCP/IP protocol we know as the Internet. :)

 #### Generate An Ethereum Address
 Okay enough talk, we get it- tokens are cool!
 Follow the MetaMask instructions for setting up your own secure Ethereum address.